NoSequel/NoSequel/README.md

-# I am NoSQL, a Java Developer.
+# I am NoSQL, a Java Developer, previously known as NV6.
 * :white_check_mark: I code in Java and Python
 * :white_check_mark: I'm learning [D](https://dlang.org/) and C/C++
-* :star: I have a lovely girlfriend, [wclfie](https://twitter.com/wclfiee)

 # What will you find on my GitHub